-Investigated various static and dynamic task scheduling algorithms and task scheduling considerations for processing of batch and streaming jobs.

-- Explored the task scheduling algorithms available in the popular open-source big data platforms such as Hadoop, Mesos, Spark, Flink, Heron and Storm for batch and stream job processing. - Proposed a task scheduling model/system which considers both static and dynamic task graphs and provides the ability to schedule batch, streaming, MPI, and micro-services job types.
+- Investigated various static and dynamic task scheduling algorithms and task scheduling considerations for processing of batch and streaming jobs. - Explored the task scheduling algorithms available in the popular open-source big data platforms such as Hadoop, Mesos, Spark, Flink, Heron and Storm for batch and stream job processing. - Proposed a task scheduling model/system which considers both static and dynamic task graphs and provides the ability to schedule batch, streaming, MPI, and microservices job types.

-The rest of the paper is organized as follows: Section II introduces the task based systems.
-Section III investigates the classification of various static and dynamic task scheduling algorithms.
-Section IV discusses the various scheduling considerations to be considered for batch and streaming task scheduling.
-Section V explores the task scheduling systems in various popular big data tools or platforms.
-Section VI presents the overview of Twister2 and proposed task scheduling model.
-The summary of findings and future research directions are discussed in section VII.
-Section VIII concludes this research paper followed by the future work.
+The rest of the paper is organized as follows: Section I starts with the introduction of big data, task scheduling and its importance in the Big data analytics.
+Section II investigates the classification of various static and dynamic task scheduling algorithms.
+Section III discusses the various scheduling considerations to be considered for batch and streaming task scheduling.
+Section IV explores the task scheduling systems in various popular big data tools or platforms.
+Section V presents the overview of Twister2 and proposed task scheduling model.
+The summary of findings and future research directions are discussed in section VI.
+Section VII concludes this research paper followed by the future work.